redpesk-core/afb-cmake-modules/README.md

 ### add_input_files

 Create custom target dedicated for HTML5 and data resource files.
-This macro provides syntax and schema verification for differents languages which are about now: LUA, JSON and XML.
+This macro provides syntax and schema verification for various languages which are about now: LUA, JSON and XML.

 You could change the tools used to check files with the following variables: